 Want to know what you specifically can do to make your work shine?
 SCBWI members attending the full conference may purchase a total of one paid manuscript critique.
-Retreat track attendees may purchase a total of one paid written-only critique.
 ALL conference attendees are welcome to participate in the free optional peer group critiques.
 For portfolio critiques, see the Illustrator Opportunities page.

 FREE Optional Peer Group Critiques

 Choose one of these options under “Conference Extras” when you register online.
 Be sure to register early!
 Choose-your-own spots fill up especially fast!
 Once slots are full, these options will no longer be available.
 (Please note that if a faculty member’s choose-your-own slots are full, it does NOT automatically mean they have no more room left for critiques.
 The conference committee reserves a specific number of slots with each faculty member for those who don’t choose their own critiquer.)
-Face-to-face critiques will be with an agent, editor, or, in the case of some PB dummies, an art director who is attending the conference.
-Written-only critiques will be given by an acquiring editor who will not necessarily be in attendance at this year’s conference.
+Critiques might be with an agent, editor, or, in the case of some PB dummies, an art director who is attending the conference, but some written-only critiques will be given by an acquiring editor who will not necessarily be in attendance at this year’s conference.
 (See the link at the bottom of this page for examples of how to format your manuscript for critiques.)

 Paid Critique Submissions